 In southeastern Washington state, Bechtel National, Inc. is designing, constructing, and commissioning the world’s largest radioactive waste treatment plant for the U.S. Department of Energy (DOE).
 When complete, the Hanford Tank Waste Treatment and Immobilization Plant, also known as the Vit Plant, will process and stabilize million gallons of radioactive and chemical waste currently stored at the Hanford Site.

-The vitrification process has been used successfully at other radioactive waste clean-up sites.
-But it has never been attempted at the scale of or on waste as complex as that stored at Hanford.
+The vitrification process has been used successfully elsewhere for decades but has never been attempted at the scale of or on waste as complex as that stored at Hanford.

 The Vit Plant is one of DOE’s most technically challenging clean-up projects.
 During a 2016 visit to the Hanford Site, Energy Secretary Moniz described the Vit Plant as "the single greatest engineering cleanup challenge in the world."

 We are focused on vitrifying the low-activity waste in Hanford tanks first.
 The Department of Energy created the Direct-Feed Low-Activity Waste process, a system of interdependent projects and infrastructure improvements, managed and highly integrated as a program, that must operate together to vitrify tank waste, which means to immobilize it within glass.
 Under DFLAW, waste will be sent from the tank farms to the Vit Plant’s Low-Activity Waste Facility for vitrification.

 High-level waste will be processed and vitrified later in a separate process.

 Bechtel's experience and leadership are solving the nation's toughest energy and environmental challenges.
 The Vit Plant team is proud to be working with the Department of Energy to resolve this legacy waste issue.